Emergency Call Ambulance

 Emergency Call Ambulance (救急車, Kyūkyūsha) is a 1999 arcade game released by Sega.
 It is a single-player driving game, controlled via a steering wheel, gearshift, and accelerator and brake pedals.
 The UK version of the Official Dreamcast Magazine reported that the game was to be released in a 3-in-1 compilation along with other games in Sega's "Real Life Career Series", Brave Firefighters and Jambo!
-Safari, but Emergency Call Ambulance remained an arcade exclusive.
+Safari, but Emergency Call Ambulance remained an arcade exclusive until its inclusion in Yakuza Kiwami 3 & Dark Ties, released on 12 February 2026.

 Gameplay

-In the game, the player takes the role of a paramedic and ambulance driver in Chicago, trying to save several people and taking them to the nearby hospital.
-The player's character, and their partner works for the Chicago Fire Department.
-There are two modes of gameplay: automatic transmission and manual transmission.
+In the game, the player takes the role of a Chicago Fire Department paramedic and ambulance driver, trying to save several people and taking them to the nearby hospital.
+Players can choose between using automatic transmission and manual transmission.

+The game consists of several missions set in Chicago.
 The first victim is a ten-year-old child named Jack.
 His family's station wagon was in a collision with a tanker truck.
 The second victim is a 35-year-old Chicago Police officer named Edward, who has been shot by a gang (who somewhat resemble Yakuza), with a rocket launcher.
 The third victim is a 23-year-old woman named Kate.
 The hotel she and her partner were staying at has caught fire, and she is pregnant, and she gave birth to 3 babies.
 The final mission is to rescue Gregorio Tavaresky, the 48-year-old President of an unspecified country, whose airliner has crashed into Lake Michigan after being struck by lightning.